parhamdoustdar/parhamdoustdar.github.io/coaching.md

 ### You

-You like to give coaching a try.
-Maybe you've heard about it.
+You'd like to give coaching a try.
+Maybe you’ve heard about it.
 Maybe you had a coach before.
-Coaching is an experience, and if you don't even want to bring yourself to try a free, no obligation two-hour session to experience it, we can't work together.
+Coaching is an experience, and if you don’t even want to bring yourself to try a free, no obligation two-hour session to experience it, we can’t work together.

 You're in your 20s or 30s.